Kerala State Film Awards 2019: Jayasurya, Soubin Shahir & Nimisha Sajayan Are The Big Winners!

 Best Director

-Renowned film-maker Shyamaprasad has won the Best Actor title at the Kerala State Film Awards 2019.
-The film-maker won the award for his film titled as Sunday.
+Veteran film-maker Shyamaprasad has won the coveted title of the Best Director.
+He has won the award for his film titled as A Sunday.

-Character Actor
+Best Character Actor (Male)

 Joju George, who came up with a sensational performance in the film Joseph, has won the award for the Best Character Actor.